legend-exp/pylegendmeta/docs/source/tutorial.rst

  ...

 If the requested key is not unique, an exception will be raised.
-:meth:`.textdb.map` can, however, handle non-unique keys too and return a dictionary of matching entries instead, keyed by an arbitrary integer to allow further :meth:`.textdb.map` calls.
-The behavior is achieved by using :meth:`.textdb.group` or by setting the ``unique`` argument flag.
+:meth:`.TextDB.map` can, however, handle non-unique keys too and return a dictionary of matching entries instead, keyed by an arbitrary integer to allow further :meth:`.TextDB.map` calls.
+The behavior is achieved by using :meth:`.TextDB.group` or by setting the ``unique`` argument flag.
 A typical application is retrieving all channels attached to the same CC4:

 >>> chmap = lmeta.hardware.configuration.channelmaps.on(datetime.now())